 There’s no doubt that more and more companies are using professional corporate actors to bring their role-play scenarios to life.
 Whether it’s recruitment role play to assess potential candidates, sales role play to improve the sales process and lead to quicker closing, or leadership training to develop managers in their team feedback conversations.

 Bringing in a professional role-play company can up the ante in terms of challenge, consistency, and measurable results.

 How Can You Help Your Managers with Leadership Training?

 People improve by understanding the impact they are having and trying out new communication techniques from their coach or director, to fine-tune their performance and improve their ability to persuade.

 Professional role-play actors don’t want to be the star!
 They are there to support the manager or team member to shine, by demonstrating and improving their people skills in a workplace setting.

 - Actors have spent their years of training and experience studying ‘soft skills’; exactly how verbal and non-verbal communication can change first impressions and develop personal impact.

 - Business or ‘corporate actors’ are committed to helping people understand how to build rapport, develop empathy and have influence at work.

-Because business actors don’t have opinions about your team, and know little about your products or technical challenges.
-They know a lot about human behavior, so can complement your product expertize with a deep understanding of human nature.
+You should use a role-play company like Peers & Players because corporate actors don’t have opinions about your team, and know little about your products or technical challenges.
+They know a lot about human behavior, so can complement your product expertise with a deep understanding of human nature.